Professional wrestling holds: Lotus lock

 The wrestler grabs the opponent's arms and wraps their legs on the outside of them, so the wrestler's feet meet at the back of the neck of the opponent and exert a downward pressure, akin to applying a full nelson but by using the legs.

 Octopus hold

 Also known as an "Octopus stretch" and Manji-gatame (Japanese version), the wrestler stands behind the opponent and hooks a leg over the opponent's opposite leg.
 The wrestler then forces the opponent to one side, traps one of the opponent's arms with their own arm and drapes their free leg over the neck of the opponent, forcing it downward.
 This elevates the wrestler and places all the weight of the wrestler on the opponent.
 The wrestler has one arm free, which can be used for balance.
 It was invented by Antonio Inoki.
-AJ Lee and Katsuyori Shibata used this move as their finisher.
-Zack Sabre Jr. uses it as his submission finisher.
+AJ Lee and Katsuyori Shibata used this move as their finisher, with the former calling it the Black Widow.
+Zack Sabre Jr., Jonathan Gresham and Akira Tozawa uses it as submission finishers.